 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

 - Improper performance or non-safety-compliant electric, gasoline, diesel, or other power plants

 - Excessive wear on ratchets, pawls, linings, and brake system parts

 - Excessive chain stretch or wear on chain drive sprockets

-Contact Our Overhead Crane Inspectors in Jefferson County, IL | Engineered Lifting Systems
+Contact the Leading Overhead Crane Inspectors in Jefferson County, IL, Throughout the Midwest | Engineered Lifting Systems

 Let our overhead crane inspectors take a look at your overhead crane today.
 Once we complete the inspection, you can get back at it with the peace of mind knowing your machine is up to government regulations and your crew is safe to do what they do best.
 An inoperable overhead crane puts an abrupt halt to your project, along with your deadline and your bottom line.
 Nobody wants that to happen.